+Thamesview Apartments consists of a pair of two-and-a-half-storey walk-up buildings with 56 units.
 Amenities include 60 surface parking spaces and laundry facilities.
-The property is located within a few minutes of downtown Chatham, is near the Thames River, a hospital, shopping, restaurants, a fire station, a police station, and Highway 401.
+The property is within walking distance of the regional hospital, and close to downtown Chatham, shopping, restaurants, a fire station, a police station, the Thames River and Highway 401.

-Kingston, Ontario 1379 Princess Street Acquired: May 2018
+Kingston, Ontario 1379 Princess Street Acquired: May 2018 Purchase Price: \$3,900,000